stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 ## Simple Summary

-This SEP defines a protocol for enabling fiat to fiat payments between two real world accounts, facilitated by two different anchors.
+This SEP defines a protocol for enabling fiat to fiat payments between two financial accounts that exist outside of the Stellar network.
+The payments are facilitated by two anchors.

 ## Abstract